 Schools and districts need leaders who are visionary and can act as change agents for democratic school communities.
-That’s why Bradley’s graduate educational administration program provides a contemporary approach to school administration that emphasizes leadership rather than management.
+Bradley’s graduate educational administration (EDA) program provides a contemporary approach to school administration that emphasizes leadership rather than management.

 Students learn to analyze organizational problems from multiple perspectives.
 Courses focus on application of theories to issues that school leaders face with an emphasis on making the connections necessary for effective school leadership.
 Some details:

-For a copy of the student handbook, please click here
+For a copy of the program handbook, please click here

-National Council for Accreditation of Teacher Education; approval by the Illinois State Board of Education; satisfies requirements for General Administrative Endorsement—which qualifies students to be principals in elementary, middle, or high schools in Illinois.
+Council for the Accreditation of Educator Preparation (CAEP), National Council for Accreditation of Teacher Education; approval by the Illinois State Board of Education; satisfies requirements and qualifies graduates with the necessary coursework for licensure necessary for building level administration in Illinois schools.

-The program in educational leadership and administration fulfills the requirements for the Type 75 Certificate with the General Administrative Endorsement necessary for entry-level school administrators.
+The program in educational leadership and administration fulfills the requirements for licensure necessary for entry-level school administrators.

-In addition, the department offers a Type 75 Certification program sequence for students with a master's degree in another area of education.
+In addition, the department offers a licensure program sequence for students with a master's degree in another area of education.

 - Semester Hours Required

 1 to 1 1/2 years (full time), 2 to 3 years (part time)

 Part time: 32; full time: 1; 10 graduates each year